-Born is the ki-ing of Is-rae-[BLOCKED]
+Born is the king of Israel

 2005: the year Christmas exploded in Dubai.
 Malls competing for the tackiest grotto.
 Filipino elves carolling through the shops.
 Endless hotel promotions, Christmas gift specials, and expats snickering in guilty glee as “Is-ra-el…” trills out in the supermarkets.

 It’s enough to make anyone wrap themselves up in in tinsel and self-immolate.

 A fearsomely large faux-fir has been assembled at

 I needed to get some paperwork done this morning.
 When I got to the place, I couldn’t make up my mind …